cosmos/cosmos-sdk/x/genutil/README.md

 :::tip
 The `migrate` command is extensible and takes a `MigrationMap`.
 This map is a mapping of target versions to genesis migrations functions.
-When not using the default `MigrationMap`, it is recommended to still call the default `MigrationMap` corresponding to your application version and prepend/append your own genesis migrations.
+When not using the default `MigrationMap`, it is recommended to still call the default `MigrationMap` corresponding the SDK version of the chain and prepend/append your own genesis migrations.
 :::

 #### validate-genesis